Keyboard shortcuts

 # Build image

-docker build -t radar-agent:latest .
+docker build -t radar-collector:latest .

 # Tag for registry

-docker tag radar-agent:latest your-registry.com/radar-agent:latest
+docker tag radar-collector:latest your-registry.com/radar-collector:latest

 # Push to registry

-docker push your-registry.com/radar-agent:latest
+docker push your-registry.com/radar-collector:latest

 Management and Operations